starkoka/starkoka/README.md

   - 🐈 &nbsp; Ubuntu 22.04

-        I'm using that in WSL2.
+        I'm using that in WSL2 and ROS.

   - 🪟 &nbsp; Windows 11